SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co3/java 1.md

 		we use it to handle the error in the try block

-throw handling those exceptions user defined errors are used to throw an errors
+throw handling those exceptions user defined errors are used to throw an errors or any built in exceptions

-throws handling those exceptions finally the block will execute at least once  in the last
+throws handling those exceptions  which are caused by throw keyword finally the block will execute at least once  in the last

+syntax
+try {
+// code that might cause  an error
+} catch (exceptionType e){
+// code that handles the exception
+}